Dr. Neil Thornton

 Partner - Cambridge Office

 Neil joined the firm in 1997 and became a partner in 2005.
 He practices mainly in biotechnological, pharmaceutical, and chemical patent work.
-He has particular experience in the fields of immunology, cancer, stem cells, inflammation, analgesia, biomarkers, monoclonal antibodies, diagnosis and treatment of blood infectious diseases, diagnosis and treatment of blood disorders, nucleic acid testing, and electrochemistry.
+He has particular experience in the fields of immunology, cancer, stem cells, inflammation, analgesia, biomarkers, monoclonal antibodies, diagnosis and treatment of infectious diseases, diagnosis and treatment of blood disorders, nucleic acid testing, and electrochemistry.

 Neil has acted for a wide variety of clients, including large multinational pharmaceutical companies, companies in the Cambridge area, and academic institutions.
 His practice involves the drafting, filing and prosecution of patent applications worldwide, the handling of oppositions at the European Patent Office, due diligence work, and advice on freedom to operate and general intellectual property strategy.